Monika Piazzesi

 Monika Piazzesi received her PhD in economics at Stanford University.
-She was a recipient of the Deutsche Studienstiftung ERP (1997-2000).
 She has been the Joan Kenney Professor of Economics at Stanford University since 2010.
 She is also a senior fellow at the Stanford Institute for Economic Policy Research.
 In 2005, when she was an assistant professor at the University of Chicago Business School, she received the Germán Bernácer Prize.
 She subsequently won the Elaine Bennett Research Prize.
-Her research focuses on asset pricing and time series econometrics, especially related to bond markets and the term structure of interest rates.
-She has published papers related to housing issues, asset prices and quantities, bond markets, interest rate and GDP.
+Her research focuses on asset pricing, macroeconomics, and time series econometrics, especially related to bond markets and the term structure of interest rates.
+She has published papers related to housing issues, asset prices and quantities, bond markets, banks' risk exposures, and monetary policy.
+She was President of the American Finance Association in 2024.
+She was director of the NBER Asset Pricing Program 2007–2019.
+In 2023, she was elected to the National Academy of Sciences.

 Biography

 Piazzesi attended the University of Heidelberg in Germany, where she studied economics and received her Vordiplom in 1991.
 She received an undergraduate degree in economics from the University of Bonn in 1994 and her PhD in economics from Stanford University in 2000.
 She then took the position of assistant professor at the University of California at Los Angeles.
 She joined the University of Chicago Graduate School of Business faculty in 2003 as assistant professor and was promoted to associate professor in 2005 and became professor of finance in 2006.
 She served as the John Huizinga Faculty Fellow there from 2006 to 2008.
 She joined the Stanford faculty in 2008 as professor of economics, becoming the Joan Kenney Professor of Economics in 2010.
-She has been director of the NBER Asset Pricing Program since 2007.

 She has received numerous awards, including the Faculty Teaching Prize, Department of Economics, Stanford University (2011); Fellow, American Academy of Arts and Sciences (2011); Fellow, Econometric Society (2008); and the Elaine Bennett Research Prize, the American Economic Association (2006).

 In addition to published research papers, she has authored other publications such as “Remapping the Flow of Funds”, “Estimating Rational Expectations Models” and “Affine Term Structure Models”.
 She is also working on papers related to Taylor Rules, monetary policy and yield curve.

 Her academic area is finance and she has research interests in the fields of financial economics, macroeconomics and applied time series analysis.